ScudLee/scudlee-xbmc-addons/metadata.tvshows.anidb.net.mod/readme.md

     default list, you can.
 You only need to include the mappings you wish to change/add to.

 *   **Personal anime mapping URL** - Location of your personal mapping list.
     Must be a URL (with protocol).
-Direct folder locations won't work, but file:/// protocol does.
+Direct folder locations won't work.

 *   **Delay parameter** - Controls the amount of "busywork" the scraper performs when used.
     Increase this if you find yourself getting banned a lot.
 (100+ at least).